FOR-TIMI/weBlog/README.md

 You run this file by first logging in to you mysql server and running the ```source db/schema.sql ``` command to create the database
 - Step 5: Create .env file
 - Step 6: Type in your database credentials.
-Ensure that they use the format
+Ensure that they use the format as followed
 ```
 DB_NAME = weblog_db
 DB_USER = YOUR mysql USERNAME